codacy/docs/docs/repositories-configure/managing-branches.md

 -   **Pull request branches**

-    Codacy automatically analyzes branches corresponding to new pull requests, **as long as the target branches of the pull requests are enabled**.

-    Codacy stops analyzing these branches when the pull requests are merged or closed.
+    Codacy automatically analyzes the source and target branches for new pull requests.
+If the branches were disabled before the pull requests were created, Codacy stops analyzing those branches when the pull requests are merged or closed.

 -   **Inactive branches**